BACKGROUND

 AMAP’s Climate Assessment work will include an assessment of the societal impacts of climate change in Arctic communities.
 AMAP is also working alongside CAFF (Working Group on Conversation of Arctic Flora and Fauna) on a new assessment of climate change and its impacts on Arctic ecosystems and ecosystem feedbacks.

-- Climate change impacts on Arctic Ecosystems and ecosystem feedbacks
+Climate change impacts on Arctic ecosystems and associated climate feedbacks

 CONTACTS